OFFIS-DAI/mango/docs/source/tutorial.rst

     ('127.0.0.1', 5555)

-Now we can create our agents.
-Agents always live inside a container and therefore need to be registered to the container.
+Now, we can create our agents.
+Agents must always be registered to the container to enable messaging and task scheduling (will be introduced later).
+Registration will assign the agent an ``aid``, which, together with the protocol address (HOST + PORT), is the so-called agent address.

 .. testcode::